now-2

 What I’m doing now:

-I'm Head of Product Experience at Agent.ai, where I lead product strategy, user experience, and product design.
+I'm Head of Product Experience at Agent.ai, where I lead product strategy, user experience, and product design for an AI agent platform built for small-to-medium businesses.

 line